 In general, an atom’s electronegativity is affected by both its atomic number and the distance at which its valence electrons reside from the charged nucleus.
 The higher the associated electronegativity number, the more an element or compound attracts electrons towards it.

 The most electronegative atom, fluorine, is assigned a value of 4.0, and values range down to cesium and francium which are the least electronegative at 0.7.

-First Ionization Energy of Moscovium is — eV.
+First Ionization Energy of Nobelium is 6.65 eV.

 Ionization energy, also called ionization potential, is the energy necessary to remove an electron from the neutral atom.

 X + energy → X+ + e−